MohsenUSA/TaskManager/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to:
-- Report bugs via GitHub Issues
+Feel free to report bugs via GitHub Issues or on Twitter/X
-- Suggest features
-- Submit pull requests
-- Improve documentation

 ---

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License for any lawful use.

 ---